 Bokashi is a process that turns food waste into a nutrient-rich soil amendment.
 It differs from composting because the food waste is fermented in an anaerobic environment rather than being decomposed aerobically.

 In simple terms, you mix your food waste with the specialized bokashi bacteria (bokashi bran) and then leave it in an airtight container to ferment for around two weeks.
 After those two weeks, you have what’s known as bokashi pre-compost.

-The pre compost is too acidic to be used on plants straight away, so it needs to be buried away in some soil for a further two weeks where it’s turned into a soil amendment similar to compost.
+The pre-compost is too acidic to be used on plants straight away, so it needs to be buried away for a further two weeks to neutralize.
+Once the mixture is neutralized, you’ll have a soil amendment with similar uses to compost.